 Here a few tips to follow while preparing for Quantitative Ability topics:

-The only key to crack General Knowledge/Current Affairs section is to keep oneself up to date.
-Besides reading recommended books and journals; read newspaper daily and watch news and business channels regularly to keep a check on the happenings around the world and across industries.
+The only key to crack the General Knowledge/Current Affairs section is to keep oneself up to date.
+Besides reading recommended books and journals; read the newspaper daily and watch news and business channels regularly to keep a check on the happenings around the world and across industries.

 Use social media to stay updated.
 Facebook, Twitter, YouTube, etc. are a good means to acquire knowledge, so put your internet bandwidth to a better use